HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 Consume the next input character:

-- U+003C LESS-THAN SIGN (<)
-  - If the current tag token's tag name is `init` or `set`
-    - If the JSON nesting stack is not empty, this is a bad-json parse error; Stop parsing.
-Otherwise, switch to the JSONTEXT less-than sign state.
-  - Othwise (the current tag token's tag name must be `archedata`)
-      - This is a tag-not-allow parse erorr; Stop parsing.

 - U+0009 CHARACTER TABULATION (tab)
 - U+000A LINE FEED (LF)
 - U+000C FORM FEED (FF)
 - U+0020 SPACE
   - Ignore the character.
 - U+003C LESS-THAN SIGN (<)
   - If the JSON nesting stack is not empty, this is a bad-json parse error; Stop parsing.
-Otherwise, switch to the JSONTEXT less-than sign state.
+  - Otherwise, switch to the JSONTEXT less-than sign state.
 - ASCII lower alpha
 - ASCII digit
 - U+002D HYPHEN-MINUS (-)